dfhoughton/jobrog/README.md

 * Everyone's doing it!
 * Rust is fun!
+* The rust version is perceptibly faster and in some cases usefully faster.
 * My Perl skills were in little demand and thus becoming rusty.